jibutech/helm-charts/hack/notes.md

     helm package charts/ys1000
     helm repo index . --url  https://jibutech.github.io/helm-charts/

+    # update helm index
+    mkdir -p new_charts
+    helm package  -d  new_charts charts/ys1000
+    helm repo index --url  https://jibutech.github.io/helm-charts/ --merge ./index.yaml new_charts
+    cp new_charts/* .
+    rm -rf new_charts
     ```

-5. correct index.yaml for only new helm chart package

-6. push to specific release branch and merge to main
+5. push to specific release branch and merge to main

-7. wait for 5 or 10 minutes and then resync this repo and check the new release is available
+6. wait for 5 or 10 minutes and then resync this repo and check the new release is available

 ```bash
 # initial step only